BNG for Bristol Planning Projects

 In an effort to show evidence of adherence to the BNG policy and provide support to developers, Bristol City Council unveiled the Ecological Emergency Action Plan.
 Spanning between 2021 and 2025, the plan suggests an intention to come into action immediately and incorporates multiple factors including biodiversity net gain.

 Produced in preparation for BNG, the Bristol City Council Ecological Emergency Action Plan explains every component of biodiversity net gain, corresponding pieces of legislation and other areas that are connected to the policy.
-For instance, it details how local nature recovery strategies will facilitate the delivery of BNG through mapping valuable existing habitats, identifying methods of enhancing biodiversity, and determine approaches to recover natural assets in poor condition.
+For instance, it details how local nature recovery strategies will facilitate the delivery of BNG through mapping valuable existing habitats, identifying methods of enhancing biodiversity, and determining approaches to recover natural assets in poor conditions.

 BNG in Modern Planning

-After original unveiling in the 2019 spring statement, the Environment Bill gained royal assent to become the Environment Act 2021 and – along with biodiversity net gain – all policies within the act became law.
+After the original unveiling in the 2019 spring statement, the Environment Bill gained royal assent to become the Environment Act 2021 and – along with biodiversity net gain – all policies within the act became law.
 Barring a few exemptions, BNG will apply to all development projects across England, and failure to follow the planning policy will likely result in lengthy delays, costly penalties and/or danger to the future of the project.

 Successful implementation of the BNG policy will be judged by the deficit in biodiversity value between pre-development and post-development.
 An ecologist would measure the two values by using a universal biodiversity metric to determine the current biodiversity value based on ecological features on the site prior to the development, before speaking with the developer to understand the plans of the project as a way of gauging the ecological value of the site once the development has been completed.